gischer/meteor-spk/README.md

 `spk` tool as well as Meteor's tools in order to easily package Meteor apps to run on Sandstorm.

+This version of `meteor-spk` is heavily modified.
+Rather than pack up a bunch of binaries to be part of the .spk file, it uses the binaries that meteor itself uses in development mode.
+This includes `node`, `npm`, and most importantly `mongo`.

+Previous versions had employed a special built version of `mongo`, known as `niscu`, which was built to be smaller, in keeping with the self-contained principle of Sandstorm grains.

+This is no longer possible.
+Many of the flags used to build niscu do not exist.
+So we use the binaries used to run a `meteor` development environment instead.

+We also binary encode a couple of support scripts so that `meteor-spk` can now be a single shell script, simplifying installation.

 ## Installing the tool

 ### Prerequisites